 Our study relates to the literature that examines how government spending affects economic growth.
-As stated, the seminal study by Barro (1990) introduces government spending as a way to obtain an AK endogenous growth model that features as an equilibrium outcome constant returns to scale to physical capital.
+Barro (1990) introduces government spending as a way to obtain an AKendogenous growth model that features constant returns to scale to physical capital as an equilibrium outcome.
+This growth-theoretic framework is an excellent point of departure to illustrate the novelty of our approach because it is analytically transparent and delivers a convincing fundamental insight about the positive contribution that government expenditure can make to economic growth.
+Specifically, the model produces a hump-shaped relation between economic growth and government spending as a fraction of GDP, a relation that reflects the competing effects of productive public services and distortionary taxation.
+Since its development more than three decades ago, this insight has stood the test of time and has received strong empirical support.
 Subsequent studies, such as Barro and Sala-i-Martin (1992), Futagami et al. (1993), Glomm and Ravikumar (1994), Futagami and Mino (1995), Turnovsky (1996, 2000), Futagami et al. (2008), Chatterjee and Turnovsky (2012) and Maebayashi et al. (2017), explore different ways to model productive government spending in capital-based growth models.
-Our study complements these contributions by introducing productive government spending in a scale-invariant Schumpeterian innovationdriven growth model with endogenous industrial takeoff.
+Our study complements these contributions by introducing productive government spending to a scale-invariant Schumpeterian innovation-driven growth model with endogenous industrial takeoff.